phpList/core/README.md

 We use `phpDocumentor` to automatically generate documentation for classes.
 To make this process efficient and easier, you are required to properly "document" your  `classes`,`properties`, `methods` ... by annotating them with [docblocks](https://docs.phpdoc.org/latest/guide/guides/docblocks.html).

-More about generatings docs in [PHPDOC.md](PHPDOC.md)
+More about generating docs in [PHPDOC.md](PHPDOC.md)

 ### Testing

-Create test db with name phplist in your mysql DB or uncomment sqlite part in config_test.yml file to use in memory DB or functional tests
+Create test db with name phplist in your mysql DB or uncomment sqlite part in config_test.yml file to use in memory DB for functional tests.
 To run the server in testing mode (which normally will only be needed for the automated tests, provide the `--env` option: